Parathyroid Tumor

 Types of treatment for cancer are either local or systemic.
 Local treatments remove, destroy, or control cancer cells in one area.
 Surgery and radiation are local treatments.
 Systemic treatment is used to destroy or control cancer cells that may have traveled around your body.
 When taken by pill or injection, chemotherapy and targeted therapy are systemic treatments.
 You may have just one treatment or a combination of treatments.

-Surgery is the best and most common treatment for parathyroid tumors.
+Surgery is the most common treatment for parathyroid tumors.
 The goal is to remove as much of the tumor as possible.
-Before surgery, you may need treatment with medicines to control the amount of calcium in your blood until surgery is done.
-After surgery, you will need tests to be sure the calcium level does not get too low.
+Before surgery, you may be given medicine to control the amount of calcium in your blood until surgery is done.
+After surgery, you'll need regular blood tests to be sure your calcium levels don't get too low.

-In some cases, a benign parathyroid tumor doesn’t need to be taken out.
-It may only need to be removed if your calcium level has reached a certain point or if you have severe symptoms.
-Some people with hyperparathyroidism need surgery if they develop thinning of their bones (osteoporosis) or if they develop kidney stones or their kidneys don’t work correctly.
+In some cases, a benign (not cancer) parathyroid tumor doesn’t need to be taken out.
+It may need to be removed only if your calcium level has reached a certain level or if you have severe symptoms.
+Some people with hyperparathyroidism (high parathyroid hormone levels) need surgery if they develop thinning of their bones (osteoporosis), kidney stones, or their kidneys don’t work correctly.

-If the tumor is cancer, you will need surgery to remove the gland and tissues around it.
-You may also need:
+If the tumor is cancer, you'll need surgery to remove the gland and tissues around it.
+After surgery, you may also need:

 • Chemotherapy.
-These medicines also kill cancer cells.
+These medicines kill cancer cells.
+They're not a common part of parathyroid cancer treatment at this time.

 Talk with your healthcare providers about your treatment options.
 Make a list of questions.
 Think about the benefits and possible side effects of each option.
 Talk about your concerns with your healthcare provider before making a decision.